College of Commissioner Science and District Operations Training

 DCS 508 - Administering Lifesaving

-Learn more about the relationship between the commissioner and the professional.
-How can the two work closely together to reach a common goal of providing quality service to units.
+Learn more about the relationship between the commissioner and the BSA professional.

 DCS 515 - District and Council Journey to Excellence

 Learn about the elements of District Journey to Excellence and what it takes to ensure success in every area including: key categories of performance for JTE, how the commissioner affects unit JTE performance and resources to help improve JTE performance.

 Learn how to use resources to assist in identifying strengths and bring improvements to weaknesses found in the district.
 Other learning points; how district goal setting guides success, commit to meeting district JTE standards, two primary tools in accessing health, and who is involved in assessing district health.

 Current challenges confronting Commissioner and commissioner service in the Boy Scouts of America.

 CED 710 - Scouting in the LDS Church

 Learn how Scouting is administered in the LDS Church and how to more effectively provide service and support to LDS units.
 (Note: This session is for the non-LDS Scouters only.)